Skip to navigation Skip to content

 • Match the debt period by viewing details on each debt

-Does the assuree have any debts that fall within their assurer's AoS period?
+Does the assuree have any debts that fall within their AoS period?

-• undetermined on the assuree's record, use Fast Note - select Auto Text, use Debts > DMB Raising > Debt Raising ACTion DOC Request.
-Procedure ends here
+• undetermined on the assuree's record, use Fast Note - select Auto Text, use Debts > DMB Raising > Debt Raising Action DOC Request.

 Check for multiple or intertwined records + Read more ...

-Investigate if there is an existing or potential multiple or intertwined records (this applies to the assurer's and assuree's records).
+Check if there are any existing or potential multiple or intertwined records (this applies to both the assurer and assuree).
 See Centrelink Multiple Match List (MML) screen.

 Does the assuree have a multiple or intertwined record?